infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Mental Health.md

 > - Admission processes rooted in individualized mental and emotional support
 > - Children have access to consistent and specialized counselling at a fixed interval
 > - Children have private/personal spaces and safe peer groups
-> - Children have access to psychiatric treatment and required medication through qualified doctors
-> - Individual behavarioral challenges are responded to quickly and without physical or emotional violence
+> - Individual behavioral challenges are responded to quickly and without physical or emotional violence
-> - Confidential Feedback systems present for children
+> - Confidential feedback systems available for children to express their views

 > [!info]- Staff Practices